anodejs/anodejs/docs/SIMPLE_SETUP.md

 }
 ```

-Fill the farm name (same as service URL prefix), Azure storage account name and the key.
+Fill the farm name (same as service URL prefix), Azure storage account name and the primary key.

 #### Other JSON configuration files